singaround/songbook/songs/windy-old-weather-windy-old-weather.md

 He says ‘you old skipper, you’re miles off your course’\
 In this…

-We next saw the conga, as long as a mile.\
+We next saw the conger, as long as a mile.\
 ‘Wind’s rising easterly’ he says with a smile.\
 In this…